Physical therapy for amyotrophic lateral sclerosis (ALS) in Damascus, Oregon

 Is there a waiting list for new patients?

-Absolutely not!
-We believe in simplifying the process for patients to initiate their physical therapy with us.
-Welcoming new patients is a top priority, and for most, their first at-home physical therapy session can be arranged within just 48 hours of signing up.
-Our therapists maintain flexible schedules, operating from 6:30 am to 8:30 pm, seven days a week.
+Certainly not—we're all about making it convenient for patients to begin their physical therapy journey!
+New patients are always welcome, and for most, the initial at-home physical therapy session can be arranged within 48 hours of enrollment.
+Our therapists maintain extended availability from 6:30 am to 8:30 pm, seven days a week.
 Check Availability.

 Who are Luna’s physical therapists?